Anesthesiology & Perioperative Medicine

 - Anesthesiology & Perioperative Medicine

-Anesthesiology and Perioperative Medicine at MD Anderson Cancer Center is made up of a talented group of physicians, certified registered nurse anesthetists (CRNAs) and others dedicated to providing the very best anesthesia and pain medicine care for our cancer patients.
-Our department team focuses on excellence in all areas of our practice, clinical care, research and education.
+The Anesthesiology and Perioperative Medicine department at UT MD Anderson Cancer Center is comprised of a highly skilled and collaborative team of physicians, certified registered nurse anesthetists (CRNAs), certified anesthesiologist assistants (CAAs), and allied health professionals dedicated to delivering exceptional anesthesia and pain management care to patients with cancer.
+Our mission centers on excellence across the pillars of clinical care, research and education.

 Educational programs

-Anesthesiology & Perioperative Medicine offers three specialized fellowship programs designed to advance the skills and expertise of anesthesiologists.
+Anesthesiology & Perioperative Medicine offers four specialized fellowship programs designed to advance the skills and expertise of anesthesiologists.

 The purpose of the Advanced Airway Management Fellowship is to provide supervised training to board-certified or board eligible anesthesiologists in the practice of Advance Airway Management.
 Fellows will have the opportunity to enhance their knowledge base and master the most advanced techniques of airway management.
 After completion of this one-year fellowship training, the individual should be able to manage the most complex and challenging airways.
 This one-year fellowship program consisting of clinical training, teaching, and research components will prepare future experts to not only serve as valuable resources for enhancing airway safety in clinical practice, but also in the development of airway-related teaching and research for the future.